-This is the most frequently used dividend yield formula, sometimes more accurately called the formula for current dividend yield.
-Notice that the dividend total in the formula refers to a complete year's dividend payments, whereas the share price refers to one point in time, that is, the current value.
+This example represents the most familiar form of dividend yield calculation.
+Notice that the dividend total in the formula refers to a complete year's dividend payments, whereas the share price refers to one point in time—the current value.

 Of course, share prices can and usually do change every trading day, bringing a new dividend yield result with every change.
-It seems almost paradoxical that rising share prices--which increase the owner's potential value in the share investment--at the same time lower the measure of dividend performance.
-Because dividend yield may fluctuate from day to day and year to year, publishing analysts typically report a company's 5-year average dividend yield in addition to Current dividend yield.
+It seems almost paradoxical that rising share prices—which increase the owner's potential value in the share investment—at the same time lower the measure of dividend performance.
+Because dividend yield can fluctuate from day to day and year to year, publishing analysts typically report a company's 5-year average dividend yield in addition to current dividend yield.

-Potential investors seeking dividend income have many thousands of dividend-paying stocks to choose from.
-Naturally they have a keen interest in financial metrics that help compare and evaluate potential stock investments.
-When professional analysts are concerned especially with dividend performance, the metrics in the following two sections important.
+Potential investors seeking dividend income may choose from among many thousands of dividend-paying stocks.
+Naturally, they have a keen interest in financial metrics that help compare and evaluate potential stock investments.
+When professional analysts focus primarily on dividend performance, they rely on two versions of the dividend payout metric.

-Dividend payout is a measure of the Board's propensity for paying dividends from earned income.
-As such, the metric is helpful in estimating future dividend payments—if the company's overall financial performance and financial health remain strong (see the section below on Company Financial Metrics for Dividend Investors).
+Dividend payout is a measure of the Board's propensity for paying dividends from income earnings.
+As such, the metric helps in estimating future dividend payments—if the company's overall financial performance and financial health remain strong (see the section below on Company Financial Metrics for Dividend Investors).

-Dividend payout can be calculated from either of two formulas, both of which give the same result.
-The first and simplest approach requires (a) total dividends declared for the period, and (b) Reported net income for the same period.
+Dividend payout calculates from either of two formulas, both of which give the same result.
+The first and simpler approach requires (a) total dividends the Board declares for the period, and (b) net income for the same period.

-For example, for fiscal year 2011, IBM's reported net income of about $15.86 billion.
+For example, for the fiscal year 2011, IBM's net income was about $15.86 billion.
 For the same fiscal year, IBM's Board declared about $3.47 billion in dividends.
 From these data:

 Dividend payout = $3.47 billion / $15.86 billion

-The other formula for dividend payout uses the company's reported (a) dividends per share, and (b) earnings per share (EPS).
+The alternate formula for dividend payout uses the company's reported (a) dividends per share, and (b) earnings per share (EPS).

 Dividend payout = $3.00 / $13.08

-Note that published and online EPS reports often use the label EPS(TTM), which indicates that the EPS figure is for the "Trailing twelve months" (preceding twelve months).
+Note that published EPS reports often use the label EPS(TTM), which indicates that the EPS figure is for the "Trailing twelve months" (preceding twelve months).

-For many dividend-paying companies, year-to-year dividend growth is regular and/or somewhat predictable.
-Trends in Dividend growth—like the two dividend metrics above—are good indicators of a company's future dividend payments if the financial performance and financial health are strong (see Company Financial Metrics for Dividend Investors below).
+For many dividend-paying companies, year-to-year dividend growth is regular and therefore somewhat easy to predict.
+Trends in Dividend growth—like the two dividend metrics above—are good indicators of a company's future dividend payments if the financial performance and financial health are stable (see Company Financial Metrics for Dividend Investors below).

-Dividend growth is usually measured as an average rate at which dividend payments change, year to year.
+Analysts typically measure dividend growth as an average rate at which dividend payments change, year to year.

 1-Yr dividend growth = ( A - B) / B

-A = Most recent year's total dividend per share
+A = Most recent year's total over dividend per share

 B = Previous year's total dividends paid per share

-Exhibit 1, below, shows dividend growth information in graphical form.
+Exhibit 1, below, shows dividend growth information for IBM in graphical form.

-The basic Statement of Retained Earnings equation is as follows:
+The Statement of Retained Earnings equation is as follows: